lynnfaraday/aresmush.com/_root/install-ares/getting-a-hostname.md

 ## Custom Domain

-You can register a custom domain name (yourmush.com) for just a few dollars a year through sites like [NameCheap](https://www.namecheap.com/) and [1and1](http://1and1.com).
+You can register a custom domain name (yourmush.com) for just a few dollars a year through sites like [NameCheap](https://www.namecheap.com/).
 Once you have the domain registered, use the [Digital Ocean Host Name Tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) to set up your domain.

 ## AresMUSH Domain